MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/ccomcompositecontrol-class.md

 ### <a name="remarks"></a>Açıklamalar

-Bu yöntem genellikle denetimin yerinde etkinleştirme sırasında çağrılır.
+Bu yöntem genellikle denetimin yerinde etkinleştirilmesi sırasında çağrılır.

-##  <a name="ccomcompositecontrol"></a>  CComCompositeControl::CComCompositeControl
+##  <a name="ccomcompositecontrol"></a>CComCompositeControl:: CComCompositeControl

 Oluşturucu.